mmcardle/MServe/docs/service_provider_guide.rst

 Tasks require the following information

 * Task Name - A descriptive name for the Task, ie. "Thumbnail images"
-* Task - The name of the task to run - ie. "thumbimage"
+* Task - The name of the task to run - e.g. "thumb_image"
 * Condition - A precondition for the task, which if evaluated to True or left blank lets the task run.
 * Argument - A set of json encoded arguments passed to the task at execution